Gabe-Alonso/MyGameList/README.md

 and be reviewed.

 Concepts planned to be used:
-Recycler View
+-Recycler View
-Activities
+-Activities
-Fragments
+-Fragments
-Buttons
+-Buttons
-Fomatting and Themes
+-Fomatting and Themes
-Checkbox
+-Checkbox
-Icon
+-Icon